 Once the skillet is cheesy and melty and ready, serve it up with some diced avocado and red onion, and cilantro to give it some extra freshness.
 You can add sour cream and hot sauce too, but it doesn’t need it.
 Marinated jalapenos on top are great if you love spicy!

 If you are not trying to keep it low-carb or keto, some tortilla chips would be a tasty side and could be used to scoop as you eat.
+Or, try my easy gluten-free cornbread!
 And how about a lovely salad?
 My ranch dip recipe or easy healthy salad dressing recipe can help you round out the meal, or try my simple Caprese salad.

 Enjoy!
 Pin and save for later!